opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 The function computes a RQ decomposition using the given rotations.
 This function is used in :ocv:func:`decomposeProjectionMatrix` to decompose the left 3x3 submatrix of a projection matrix into a camera and a rotation matrix.

 It optionally returns three rotation matrices, one for each axis, and the three Euler angles in degrees (as the return value) that could be used in OpenGL.
+Note, there is always more than one sequence of rotations about the three principle axes that results in the same orientation of an object, eg. see [Slabaugh]_.
+Returned tree rotation matrices and corresponding three Euler angules are only one of the possible solutions.